Shia1232/pwn.college_Shiamak/Terminal Multiplexing.md

 HINT: If you see [detached from...], you did it right!
 ### Solve
 **Flag:** `pwn.college{gAh7P-0Jk4OSmVjW8ed-wPPfF91.0lN4IDOxwCN1kjNzEzW}`
+I launched a screen then detached and ran /challenge/run which sent the flag to the detached screen where I reattached to get the flag.
 ```
 acker@terminal-multiplexing~detaching-and-attaching:~$ screen bash
 [detached from 162.pts-0.terminal-multiplexing~detaching-and-attaching]